fabremx/react-course-materials/HoC/README.md

 ```

 Now we have to create an other component which handle a counter when user hover a text.
-Easy we copy paste precedent component and adapt it to the new demands
+Easy !
+We copy paste precedent component and adapt it to the new demands.

 ```js
 export class HoverCounter extends React.Component {